 5. Pack in your pockets.

 Lots of clothing, especially jackets, have fairly large pockets.
 Make use of this extra out-of-bag space!
 This is another great place to carry your smaller heavy items.
-I’ve loaded my pockets with coins, keys, an external hard drive, tablet, camera, vitamins, my bag of liquid toiletries.
+I’ve loaded my pockets with coins, keys, an external hard drive, power bank, tablet, camera, vitamins, and my bag of liquid toiletries, to name a few!

 Using these five tips, I brought the weight of my carry-on bag down from around 20kg/44lbs to the required 10kg/22lbs for that budget flight.
 It can be done!
 Next time your bag is overweight, try one or two or all five of these tricks and see how much lighter your bag can be.